katur/eegi/README_database_migration.md

     ./manage.py migrate_legacy_data

-The script does not yet account for deleted rows.
-So when we are ready to officially migrate to the new database, the new database should be populated from scratch in order to account for deleted rows.
+(This script does not yet account for deleted rows.
+So when we are ready to officially migrate to the new database, the new database should be populated from scratch in order to account for deleted rows.)

 In a nutshell, the script is broken into steps, where each step roughly corresponds to a database table.